WWE SmackDown: Move to Syfy and USA Network (2010–2019)

 On October 1, 2010, as part of a new broadcast deal with NBC Universal, SmackDown moved to Syfy, retaining its Friday night timeslot.
+This move left MyNetworkTV with no new original programming other than the first-run programming that it shared with its syndicators.

 Prior to this premiere of SmackDown, Michael Cole hosted a "pre-game" show.
 The move saw Syfy paying close to $30 million for the show as opposed to the $20 million paid by its former network MyNetworkTV.

 During the August 29, 2011 episode of Raw, WWE dissolved the brand extension, thus allowing performers to appear on Raw and SmackDown at any given time without restriction.
 The October 14, 2011, episode made SmackDown the second-longest-running weekly episodic television series of American television history (behind Raw, which surpassed that mark on August 1, 2005).
 On January 18, 2013, SmackDown celebrated its 700th episode.

 On October 10, 2014, SmackDown celebrated its 15-year anniversary.
 To help celebrate the 15th anniversary, Stephanie McMahon came out first, then Laurinaitis and Long, respectively, the latter of which kept one-upping each other for the main event of the night until McMahon decided to keep the 15-man tag team match that Long suggested, on the condition Laurinaitis and Long be the captains of each team like at WrestleMania XXVIII.
 Long's team won the match.
 On December 16, 2014, SmackDown aired a live 800th episode special on Syfy's sister channel USA Network, SuperSmackDown Live!, featuring a main event between Dolph Ziggler and Seth Rollins.

 In January 2015, SmackDown returned to a Thursday time slot.
 The return to Thursday nights was expected to help attract a younger audience to Syfy, as well as more premium advertising dollars from marketers, who tend to spend more to promote their products, especially film releases, on the night as consumers head into the weekend.
 The last SmackDown airing on a Friday night had 2.43 million viewers with a 0.7 share.
 On January 7, 2016, SmackDown moved to USA Network, remaining on Thursday nights.
 With the move, all top three WWE programs—Raw, SmackDown and Tough Enough—would air on the same network for the first time ever.

 On May 25, 2016, as part of the re-implementation of the brand extension and split between Raw and SmackDown, it was announced that SmackDown would move to Tuesday nights and be broadcast live.
 On the July 11, 2016 episode of Raw, Vince McMahon named Shane McMahon the commissioner of SmackDown.
 Then next week on Raw, Daniel Bryan was revealed as the new SmackDown General Manager.
 On July 22, 2016, general manager Daniel Bryan revealed the new SmackDown logo on his official Twitter page, renaming the show SmackDown Live.
 On April 10, 2018, SmackDown Commissioner Shane McMahon announced that Daniel Bryan was back as a full-time WWE wrestler and named Paige the new general manager.
-The show had its 1000th episode on October 16, 2018.
+The show had its 1,000th episode on October 16, 2018.